-Goldman Sachs Group Inc. (GS) persuaded a federal appeals court to rule that a female former managing director must pursue a gender-discrimination lawsuit through arbitration rather than in court.
+Goldman Sachs Group Inc. (GS:US) persuaded a federal appeals court to rule that a female former managing director must pursue a gender-discrimination lawsuit through arbitration rather than in court.

 The New York-based panel yesterday ruled that Lisa Parisi, one of three women who sued the firm in 2010 claiming they were subjected to pay and promotion discrimination, can’t maintain her case in federal court.
 Her employment contract contained a clause requiring disputes to be resolved through arbitration.

 Parisi’s lawyers argued their client had a right under federal law to press her claim that Goldman Sachs has a pattern and practice of discriminating against managing directors who are women, and that such claims can only be litigated in the context of a class-action, or group, case.

 A lower court judge agreed, denying Goldman Sachs’s request to order Parisi’s case to arbitration.